falcon791/Marlin-2.0-bugfix-skr-e3-dip/README.md

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## Marlin 2.0 Bugfix Branch - Falcon's Customisations

+This Firmware/configuration has been cloned for Visial Studio Code and will be customised for a Creality Ender 3

 ## Marlin 2.0 Bugfix Branch

 __Not for production use.
 Use with caution!__